Frequently Asked Questions

 What does it mean if a child or teen works with a WRAP intern?

-WRAP partners with University of Kansas School of Social Welfare to provide Practicum placements for students working towards their Masters of Social Work Degree.
+WRAP partners with University of Kansas School of Social Welfare and Washburn University to provide Practicum placements for students working towards their Masters of Social Welfare Degree.
 Each intern is closely supervised by the WRAP clinician at their school (their Field Instructor) and must follow the same rules, regulations, and policies that a Licensed Social Worker must follow.
 Working with a WRAP intern is completely voluntary.

 Do I have to sign the WRAP permission form to receive WRAP Services?
 Why?